Leonhard-Leopold/master_project/README.md

   if the step can be completed or if it already was completed.
 Additionally, the best clustering results can be displayed.

-- __Histogram/Heatmap__: Here, the numerical features calculated in step 2 of util.py can be visualized.
+- __Histogram/Heatmap__: Here, the numerical features calculated in step 2 of the setup can be visualized.
 The bin size of the histogram is adjustable in the dashboard.
 This can be used to see which features might be useful for clustering.

   ![Histogram example](./static/histogram.png)